wuerzlefish/Qlockwork/README.md

 Events can be shown every five minutes on a particular day of the year as a textfeed.
 You can set them in "Events.h".
 Expand the array with events as shown in the default values.
 Set variables for recurrent texts to save RAM.
 You can set a color for every event.
 There is no comma behind the last entry.

-Updates of the firmware are possible via USB and OTA.
+Updates of the firmware could be made via USB, OTA or the clocks web-server.
 You will find more help and information on how to configure and compile the firmware in "Readme.md" in the zip-archive.
 You will also find a circuit diagram, a partslist and some pictures in the "/misc" directory.
 All sensors, the RTC and the buzzer are optional.
 The clock will run with the ESP8266 module only.

 Disclaimer: Qlockwork uses lots of third party libraries.
 I can not guarantee the integrity of these libraries.
 You use Qlockwork at your own risk.